preciofishbone/OmniaDocsG2/user-options/strengthen-profile/index.rst

 7. Do the same here; click the x to remove, click tag icon to add.
 8. Save or skip when you're done.
-9. To close Strenghten Profile, click "Close".
+9. To close Strenghten profile, click "Close".

 .. image:: click-close-new.png

-Settings for Strenghten Profile
+Settings for Strenghten profile
 *********************************
-All settings are done in Omnia Admin, see: :doc:`User Profile Completion </admin-settings/tenant-settings/settings/user-profile-completion/index>`
+All settings are done in Omnia admin, see: :doc:`User profile completion </admin-settings/tenant-settings/settings/user-profile-completion/index>`